mit-rss/localization_tesse/README.md

 ### Part E: Grading for the Bayes' filter derivation (1 bonus point) - **INDIVIDUAL EFFORT**, *OPTIONAL EXTRA-CREDIT*

 Derive the form of the Bayes' Filter presented in Lecture 10.
 Submit as a typed PDF uploaded to the **Lab 5 Part E: OPTIONAL** gradescope assignment.

+## Lab Modules

+The instructions to get started with Lab 5 at available in the [instructions notebook](README.ipynb).